Money-Saving Activities During COVID-19: Cooking From Home

-As many find themselves home for hours more each week than ever before, food preparation moves into the limelight in more and more houses across the country.
-When trying to feed a family on a budget, the result can be a lot of stress, a mess to clean up, and children who learned nothing but frustration.
-There are ways to handle kid-time in the kitchen, and there is a multitude of helpful websites to help every step of the way, from making a shopping list to cleaning up the meal that was just devoured.
-Encourage children to take a role in meal prep and as they grow, they will develop a love of cooking.
+However, when trying to feed a family on a budget, the result can be a lot of stress, a mess to clean up, and children who can get frustrated in the beginning.
+There are ways to make kids part of your saving money efforts in the kitchen, from making a shopping list (print these list templates to make it fun), to peeling and prepping, or even cleaning up after the meal.
+Encourage children to take a role in meal prep; as they grow, they will love cooking.
 Each age group can focus on a set of skills that helps them play an active role in feeding the family and cuts down on boredom while also allowing them to feel some pride and accomplishment.

 Ages 3-5: Pint-Size Helpers

-At this stage of toddler-hood, children exert their independence and want to dive head-first into the world around them.
+Children exert their independence at this stage of toddlerhood and want to dive head-first into the world around them.
 Three, four, and five-year-olds have short attention spans and very little awareness of danger (think sharp knives or hot pans) and therefore, they cannot handle a lot of kitchen tasks; however, by getting them involved at a young age, they will learn quickly and many parents are surprised by just how much help their preschooler can be.
 The toddler age is a great time to have them wash produce, mash potatoes, tear lettuce, smash crackers, or knead dough.

 Ages 5-7: Grade-School Sous Chefs